mjallais/uGUIDE/docs/source/index.rst

-.. uGUIDE documentation master file, created by sphinx-quickstart on Thu Dec 21 16:55:25 2023.
+.. μGUIDE documentation master file, created by sphinx-quickstart on Thu Dec 21 18:06:27 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to uGUIDE's documentation!
+Welcome to μGUIDE's documentation!
 ==================================

 .. toctree::